An extremely active repeating fast radio burst source in a likely non-magneto-ionic environment: methods

-where $N$ is the number of time samples of the burst, and $\rho = L,V$ for linear and circular polarization fraction, respectively.
+where $N$ is the number of time samples of the burst (signal exceeds the noise by 3$\sigma$), and $\rho = L,V$ for linear and circular polarization fraction, respectively.

-\subsection{fluence and energy}
+\subsection{$\textsc{DM}$, fluence and energy}

+We use \textsc{DM\_phase} \footnote{\url{https://github.com/DanieleMichilli/DM\_phase}} for DM optimization.
 After the flux calibration, we calculated the peak flux density $S_{\rm peak}$ and fluence $F$ from the data.
-We roughly estimated the burst bandwidth and obtained the pulse profile by averaging the flux in burst bandwidth along the frequency.
-The peak flux is the maximum value of the pulse profile.
-Specific fluence is the intergration of the burst profile with respect to time, and the equivalent width $W_{\rm eq}$ is computed by dividing the specific fluence by the peak flux.
+Due to the presence of RFI in many bursts, we determined the upper and lower cutoff frequencies (bandwidth) where the signal is submerged in noise, through visual inspection.
+The choice of bandwidth does not affect the energy calculation as long as it adequately covers the burst.
+In the case of bursts with substructure, we defined the burst bandwidth based on the widest structure within it.
+The pulse profile was obtained by averaging the flux in burst bandwidth along the frequency.
+The peak flux is the maximum value of the pulse profile with the time resolution of 655.36 $\mu$s.
+Specific fluence is the integration of the burst profile with respect to time, and the equivalent width $W_{\rm eq}$ is computed by dividing the specific fluence by the peak flux.

 We calculate the isotropic equivalent burst energy following the Equation: